-I thought I’d offer up an interesting insight that I’ve uncovered in my two decades in marketing, one that again came up in a recent project for a client.
+I thought I’d offer up an interesting insight that I’ve uncovered in my two decades in marketing (eesh has it been that long), one that again came up in a recent project for a client.
 I was doing some market research for a client of ours who runs a service-based business (in commercial real estate), and going into this research he assumed that his biggest competitor was other real estate firms.
 But when we asked his target audience who they used to find their last property, more people said that they found it themselves rather than using a commercial real estate firm.

 This echoed what I have uncovered for dozens of other clients, and its the same for wedding consultants.
 Your biggest competition is not other wedding consultants … it’s the bride who chooses to plan their wedding themselves.
 This may come as no surprise to most planners, but what’s interesting is that many consultants feel that they are in competition with each other, when really they are essentially in competition with their own clients.

 This calls for marketing yourself in a different way.
 People don’t necessairly want to hear how much better you are than other planners (although you do need to prove your experience, because most prospects believe that if you’ve done it for lots of other people, you can do it for them, too).
 But they do want to hear how you can save them the trouble and effort of doing it themselves.
 With that said, here are some ways to position yourself to a prospect to make them feel comfortable and confident in hiring you:

 1. You know how to negotiate great prices with vendors and can keep prospects from getting ripped off – This is an argument many service providers in every industry ignore, and I’m not sure why.
 Because you have close relationships with vendors and have sway with them, you can negotiate for much better prices than a bride will ever get, and you have the clout to make sure the vendors deliver.